hollasch/LSON/README.md

 This provides a simple, stable mechanism for the interchange of data across many different types of encoders and decoders, and additionally provides for a way to convey domain-specific data values.

-### Word→Scalar Promotion
+### Word→Element Promotion
-A specific application may choose to recognize and handle a select set of scalar types.
+A specific application may choose to recognize and handle a select set of element types.
 In such a case, it is up to the application to specify the types handled, and the order in which they are recognized.

-For example, a standard JSON-type parser would handle the following ordered list of scalar types:
+For example, a standard JSON-type parser would handle the following ordered list of element types:

   1. null (`null`)
   2. boolean (`true`, `false`)